piccoloa/priv_jupyter/README.md

 # priv_jupyter
-dockerfile to create personal version of jupyter full stack

-## We always have to use README

-### I have the new private running
+This repo contains the necessary docker services to run a customized version of [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook) with a postgres service.

+### Additional modules added to jupyter docker-tacks.